DataDog/datadog-cloudformation-macro/serverless/README.md

       FilterPattern: ""
 ```

+### Error message: 'Failed to execute transform DatadogServerless'

+This error can occur if the IAM user executing the command lacks the `lambda:InvokeFunction` permission.
+Add the permission to the user's IAM role.

 ## Community

 For product feedback and questions, join the `#serverless` channel in the [Datadog community on Slack](https://chat.datadoghq.com/).